One Earth's “Species of the Week” series highlights the flagship species of each of the 844 unique ecoregions contained within Earth’s bioregions.

 In the muddy rivers of Northern India and Nepal, a long, thin snout containing over 110 needle-like interlocking teeth swims below the surface.
 It belongs to the gharial, the longest of all living crocodilians and they have been patrolling these waters since the Cretaceous period over 140 million years ago.
-Yet, unlike most crocodile species, the gharial doesn’t use these teeth for mammals but for .
+Yet, unlike most crocodile species, the gharial doesn’t use these teeth for mammals.
 A mostly pescatarian diet makes these crocs essential population control for the underwater world below.

 Larger than the Nile and American crocodiles, a typical gharial can grow to 15 feet (4.6 m) in length and weigh up to 2,000 pounds (907 kg).
 They are the most aquatic of all crocodile species, webbed feet and a long, flattened tail gives them great swimming power.
 Their distinct thin snout cuts through the water with little resistance and the razor-sharp teeth that zigzag together like a zipper trap fish in their mouth.

 This underwater agility comes at a price, relatively weak arms make it so they cannot lift their own body weight or sprint on land.
 However, this allows the gharial to coexist alongside the mugger crocodile.
 Whereas the mugger crocodile uses jaw strength to capture and keep mammalian populations balanced on land, the gharial uses speed to keep fish, crustacean, and frog numbers in check below the water.